 - If you suspect that your baby has got a yeast diaper rash, then you must seek help from the paediatrician to prevent any further complications.

 - Use anything to make the diaper change easier for you and the baby.
-Keep her attention engaged on other things like toys, mirrors, or pictures.
+Distract him by showing him toys, mirrors, or pictures.

 - Make sure that you have enough cloth diapers on hand.
 This number will depend on how often you will be doing the laundry.
 If your laundry cycle is every day, then you should have 18 diapers on hand.
 For a laundry cycle that is every other day or once in three days, then you will need 2 to three dozen cloth diapers.